ghoshoreo/cse15l-lab-reports/lab1.md

 **Welcome to Lab Report 1!** *This blog contains a tutorial for incoming CSE15L students.*

 Overview: This lab report details the steps I took to during my own lab session.
-These steps include setting up my system, logging into remote access, and understanding the various commands once can try on the terminal.
+These steps include setting up your system, logging into remote access, and understanding the various commands one can try on the terminal.

 Contents